PeterBid/Vivi-Adventure-Game/README.md

 #### Adding Enemies with Automated Movement

 Much in the same way I added the Vivi to the grid upon it's creation, I also added the enemies with a start position variable.
-I then created movement with an add and remove function for the enemy .
+I then created movement with an add and remove function for the enemy, I used an if statement conditions to determine the current position the enemy would be added back in at.
+The if statements also created a "looping" effect ensuring the enemey would go back to the start of the row once thet reached the end.
+I called the function at a `set interval` this automated the movement and I could manually configure the enemy speed in accordance to the difficulty I wished to make.

 <img width="760" alt="Screen Shot 2022-01-08 at 15 11 59" src="https://user-images.githubusercontent.com/91087641/159259691-9d67de3d-3af4-43c1-91db-65ad7761fee2.png">